-Another alternative is to comb the top straight forward and flip the front up and back over itself.
+Another alternative is comb over pompadour.
+Comb the top straight forward and flip the front up and back over itself.
 However, this is used more by women than by men.
 If you love faded hairstyles, try the pompadour fades.

 During the day, the style may need to be refreshed.
 To accomplish this, all one needs to do is apply a small amount of water to the hair and run a comb through it again.
 It is not necessary to use so much water that it makes the hair wet or shiny.
 Do not forget to flip the front up to achieve the desired volume.